websorz/VRC_Autoinstaller/README.md

 # VRC_Autoinstaller by HaZe ( websorz )

-Put the .bat file into your VRchat installation folder, VRchat.exe has to be present in for the script to work.
+**PURPOSE:

 Installs the newest version of Melonloader and emmVRC mods into installation folder.

+**Installation Guide:
+1. Put .bat file into VRchat installation directory.
+2. Run .bat file and it will install Melonloader and emmVRC.
-after script completes, please run VRchat.exe and Melonloader will update automatically.
+3. After .bat completes, run Vrchat.exe and melonloader will set itself up.

 Enjoy.